rakutentech/dotfiles-boshrelease/README.md

   - Set `shrc.extra_users` property to let dotfiles create admin account and inject public key for you.
 Note that there is a sanity check when creating account.
 If user's `name` and `public_key` failed to pass the check, they will be ignored.
 For more details, check `bin/add-users.erb`.
   - CAVEAT: dotfiles will remove /home/*/.ssh/authorized_keys before it injects public keys, in order to keep system safe.
 If you unfortunately set /home/vcap/.ssh/authorized_keys, it will be removed.
 4. extrarc:
-  - You can inject commands from manifest by overriding `shrc.extra_commands` property.
+  - You can inject commands from manifest with `shrc.extra_commands` property.
 However be careful not to crash your machine ^_^
+  - You can inject commands based on VM role using `shrc.extra_role_commands`.
 5. shrc/userbin:
   - ack
   - (home made) link_apps: link warden container directories to $HOME/app.